-Employee performance reviews can often feel mundane or like a rehash of the previous year’s format.
+Employee performance review goals can often feel mundane or like a rehash of the previous year’s format.
 But they shouldn’t.
 A good performance review should not only identify and resolve employees’ weak points but should also motivate them to grow by laying out clearly defined objectives for the next quarter or year.
 If your performance review process doesn’t do this, you may have missed the point entirely.
 Download the ebook “The Skeptics Guide to Performance Management“ and get started on improving your performance management process.

 Providing employees with achievable goals is key to pushing them to work smarter, harder, and more efficiently.
 If you’re not sure what that looks like, it’s ok.
 We’re going to dive into the core purposes of a performance review and go step-by-step through some goals that would help to fulfill that purpose.
 Setting these goals will benefit not only your bottom line but the whole work atmosphere.

 The Purpose of a Performance Evaluation

 First and foremost, performance evaluations are a chance to collaborate with the employee and help them grow and develop into a better, more productive worker.
 This is the time and place to lay out not only where they need improvement but also the areas where they have succeeded.
 Working together, you can come up with mutual goals and lay out how they can be met in the coming months or years.

 This collaborative, synergistic approach to performance evaluations motivates workers and takes some of the sting out of a bad review.
 Rather than looking at it as a time to nitpick, go into performance reviews with a motivating attitude.
 Present solutions to problems in the shape of an expectation.
 Defining clear expectations shows the employee in which direction they need to grow.